zhugeyy/Binary-neural-network-for-photonics/README.md

-# Binary-neural-network-for-photonics
-This repository provides a clean and unified implementation of Binarized Neural Networks (BNNs) using Keras (TensorFlow backend), supporting both standard datasets and custom image datasets.
 # Binarized Neural Networks (BNN) in Keras

 This repository provides a clean and unified implementation of **Binarized Neural Networks (BNNs)** using Keras (TensorFlow backend), supporting both standard datasets and custom image datasets.